-The Strategy is our national plan for reducing the impact of asthma on individuals, the community and the economy – taking Australia to the next stage of improvement in asthma health outcomes and research endeavours.
+Launched in 2018, the latest National Asthma Strategy is the national plan for reducing the impact of asthma on individuals, the community and the economy – taking Australia to the next stage of improvement in asthma health outcomes and research endeavours.

 The development of a new National Asthma Strategy is enabling asthma stakeholders to work together to develop a national plan to take Australia to the next stage of improvement in asthma health outcomes.

-A wide range of people and organisations are involved in the consultation process, including people with asthma, key respiratory organisations, health professional bodies, other relevant organisations and the Federal, State and Territory Governments.
-The Asthma Foundations of each state and territory are involved individually as well as through their national coordinating body, Asthma Australia.
+The Asthma Foundations of each state and territory were involved individually as well as through their national body, Asthma Australia.

-Our principal Advisory Group consists of representatives from:
+Our principal Advisory Group consisted of representatives from:

 - National Asthma Council Australia